Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-status/README.md

 ### HTTP 500 while fetching the status endpoint

 The instance failed to boot: an unreachable database, a broken `config.php`, or an attempted downgrade to an older code version.
+These abort so early that Nextcloud has nothing left to say, so the check reports the status code alone.
 Check the Nextcloud log and the web server error log.
+The one HTTP 500 that does carry a message is a PHP version outside the range the installed Nextcloud supports; the message names both the required and the running version.

+### HTTP 503 while fetching the status endpoint

+Nextcloud stopped itself during startup and says why on its error page, which the check quotes back.
+The usual reasons are a `config` directory the web server cannot write to, a sample configuration that was copied into place, and the startup checks failing over a missing PHP module or an unusable data directory.
+Fix what the message names; the hint that follows it is Nextcloud's own.

+Do not confuse this with the HTTP 503 that maintenance mode produces for everybody else.
+The status endpoint is not behind that gate and keeps answering HTTP 200 with `maintenance` set, which is why the check reports maintenance mode as its own state.

 ## Credits, License